Kcnarf/d3-voronoi-treemap/README.md

 # [WIP] d3-voronoi-treemap
-This D3 plugin produces a *Voronï treemap*.
+This D3 plugin produces a *Voronoï treemap*.
 Given a convex polygon and weighted data, it tesselates/partitions the polygon in several inner cells, such that the area of a cell represents the weight of the underlying datum.

 Because a picture is worth a thousand words: